 Humidity is a very necessary element to a thriving pitcher plant.
 Unless you are growing your pitcher plant indoors with a humidifier directly beside it, you will need to regularly monitor the humidity of the environment.
 A great way to maintain a healthy level of humidity is to regularly spritz the plant in its entirety with caught rainwater by using a spray bottle.

 If you have verified that the previous conditions aren’t at unacceptable levels, you can explore other care considerations.
-This articleOpens in a new tab. provides a complete guide for growing Pitcher Plants.
+This article provides a complete guide for growing Pitcher Plants.
 You can go over each care instruction and confirm you are on the right track.

 How Can You Encourage Pitcher Growth For Your Plant?